remzi-arpacidusseau/ostep-projects/filesystems-distributed/README.md

 If the file system image does not exist, you should create it and properly initialize it to include an empty root directory.

-Your client library should be called libmfs.so.
+Your client library should be called `libmfs.so`.
 It should implement the interface as specified by `mfs.h`, and in particular deal with the case where the server does not reply in a timely fashion; the way it deals with that is simply by retrying the operation, after a